-This report on the Investment Pathways policies provided by NFU Mutual ('the Firm'), has been prepared by the Chair of the ZEDRA Governance Advisory Arrangement ('the GAA') for the Firm and sets out our assessment of the value delivered to pathway investors and our view of the adequacy and quality of the Firm's policies in relation to Environmental, Social and Governance (ESG) risks, non-financial considerations, and stewardship.
+This report on the Investment Pathways policies provided by NFU Mutual ("the Firm"), has been prepared by the Chair of the ZEDRA Governance Advisory Arrangement ("the GAA") for pathway investors.
+It sets out our independent assessment of the value delivered to pathway investors and our view of the adequacy and quality of the Firm's policies in relation to Environmental, Social and Governance (ESG) risks, non-financial considerations and stewardship.

 Further background on the activity of the GAA and details of the credentials of the GAA can be found in Appendices B and C respectively.
-The GAA works under Terms of Reference, agreed with NFU Mutual, the latest version of which is dated 14 April 2022 and are publicly available (see Appendix C).
+The GAA works under an agreed Terms of Reference, the latest version of which is dated 14 April 2022 and is publicly available (see Appendix C).

-This is our second annual report on Investment Pathways policies provided by the Firm.
-Investment Pathways were launched by the Firm in January 2021 and are open to their customers with an NFU Mutual My Investments Select Pension Plan who are approaching retirement but have yet to make a final decision on how they would like to access their benefits.
-This report covers Investment Pathways i.e., the decumulation phase of this product only; there is a separate Chair's Annual Report which covers the accumulation phase of their workplace personal pension plans.
+This third annual report covers Investment Pathways i.e. the decumulation phase of the products only; there is a separate Chair's Annual Report which covers the accumulation phase of the workplace personal pension plans.

 As Chair of the GAA for this Firm, I am pleased to deliver this value assessment of the Firm's Investment Pathways.
-The GAA has conducted a rigorous assessment of the Value for Money ('VfM') delivered to pathway investors over the period 1 January 2022 to 31 December 2022.
+The GAA has conducted a rigorous assessment of the Value for Money ("VfM") delivered to pathway investors over the period 1 January 2023 to 31 December 2023.
 The GAA has developed a Framework to assess Value for Money which balances the quality of services and investment performance provided to pathway investors against what they pay for those services and investment performance.
-Further details are set out on page 7.
+Further details are set out on page 6.